Collapsar Disk Outflows III: Detectable Neutrino and Gravitational Wave Signatures: Results

 The characteristic GW strain ($h_{\rm char}$, Eq.~\ref{eq:hchar_definition}) for models {\tt 16TI-SFHo} and {\tt 35OC-SFHo} (as a representative subset) is shown in Fig.~\ref{fig:gw_spec}.
 Given that the frequency range is dependent on the rate of spatial output of the simulations ($f_s$), we show the spectrum for the original runs from Paper I (Table~\ref{tab:models}), which cover low frequencies but sample at $f_{\rm s}=100$\,Hz.
 Separately, we show the re-runs ({\tt -dt} suffix) of these models, which extend to higher frequencies but have a limited duration in time, so we restrict them to the NDAF phase.

 As with the neutrino signal, the higher compactness of the 35OC progenitor results in more power emitted in GWs than for model {\tt 16T-SFHo} at all frequencies.
 The long-duration models {\tt 35OC-SFHo} and {\tt 16TI-SFHo} have similar overall spectral shapes, with model-specific differences manifesting around frequencies $\sim 0.1$\,Hz, reflecting the fact that the path to explosion is different for each model on timescales of $10-100$\,s.
 Over the NDAF phase, the {\tt -dt} models show more distinct spectral shapes, in addition to an overall normalization difference.
-Model {\tt 16TI-SFHo-dt} has a rising spectrum in the frequency range $10-100$\,Hz, whereas the spectrum is essentially flat in that same range for model {\tt 35OC-SFHo-dt}.
-As we elaborate in the next subsection, the GW strain is a sensitive measure of the global shocked cavity that contains the disk and it is thus influenced by turbulence.
+Model {\tt 16TI-SFHo-dt} has a rising spectrum in the frequency range $10-100$\,Hz, whereas the spectrum is essentially flat in that same range for model {\tt 35OC-SFHo-dt}. {Note that the amplitude of the signal above $\sim 100$\,Hz is likely overestimated by the quadrupole formula, since it is beyond its applicability limit; Ref.~\cite{gottlieb_2024} employs an alternative approach suitable for such high-frequency regime based on Green's function.} As we elaborate in the next subsection, the GW strain {at frequencies $10-100$\,Hz} is a sensitive measure of the global shocked cavity that contains the disk, and it is thus influenced by turbulence.

 Also shown in Fig.~\ref{fig:gw_spec} are the strain noise sensitivity curves for LIGO A+ \cite{ligo_lrr_2020} as well as third-generation detectors.
 Table~\ref{tab:gw} shows the corresponding detection horizon $D_{\rm max}$, assuming $\text{SNR}=8$ (Eq.~\ref{eq:snr_def}) for each detector.
 The NDAF phase alone can be detected out to several kpc by LIGO A+ in the case of the baseline {\tt -dt} model.
 The low-viscosity model has a longer NDAF phase (by a factor 3), with a corresponding increase in the detection horizon.
 For the 35OC progenitor, the NDAF phase can be detected within the entire galaxy and its satellites.
-Thus, detailed properties of the progenitor and physics involved (e.g., magnetic fields that regulate angular momentum transport) can greatly influence detectability of the NDAF phase in GWs.
-Note also that the detection horizons shown are lower limits: the spatial output frequency of the {\tt -dt} models results in truncation of the spectrum at $500$\,Hz, where LIGO A+ still has significant sensitivity.
-Also, the quadrupole formula becomes invalid at higher frequencies, which require a full general-relativistic treatment to identify additional emission components \cite{gottlieb_2024}.
+Thus, detailed properties of the progenitor and physics involved (e.g., magnetic fields that regulate angular momentum transport) can greatly influence detectability of the NDAF phase in GWs. {We caveat} that the detection horizons shown {include contributions from frequencies for which} the quadrupole formula becomes invalid, {hence} a full general-relativistic treatment {is required} to {quantify high-frequency} components {and obtain a more reliable estimate in the LIGO A+ band} (e.g., \cite{gottlieb_2024,yuan_2025}).

 Regarding third generation GW detectors, the Einstein Telescope (ET-D, \cite{hild_2011}) and Cosmic Explorer \cite{srivastava_2022} in 20\,km post-merger (CE-pm) and 40\,km low-frequency (CE-lf) configurations extend coverage to lower frequencies (in addition to more sensitivity) relative to LIGO A+.
 The resulting detection horizons are significantly higher, with CE-lf extending the detectability of the NDAF phase up to $1.6$\,Mpc for the 35OC progenitor.